chapel-lang/chapel/doc/rst/language/spec/modules.rst

       writeln("hello, world");

    ..
 BLOCK-test-chapeloutput

       hello, world

    is a legal and complete Chapel program.
-The startup code for a Chapel program first calls the module initialization code for the main module and then calls ``main()``.
-This program’s initialization function is the file-scope writeln() statement.
-The module declaration is taken to be the entire file, as described in :ref:`Implicit_Modules`.
+When it runs, that Chapel program will start out by initializing the main module and then it will run the ``main()`` procedure.
+For this program, there is an implicit module containing everything in the file (:ref:`Implicit_Modules`) and that module is the main module.
+The initialization of this module will execute the ``writeln`` statement.
+   The compiler adds an empty default ``main`` which runs after that module is initialized.

 .. _Module_Initialization_Order: